bazingamofos/Raspberry-Pi-Based-ISL-Interpreter/README.md

 # SignScribe
 A Raspberry Pi 4B Based Sign Language Interpreter

 https://github.com/bazingamofos/SignScribe/assets/69231405/faaf779a-ead8-4283-8bef-f3236c94f637

 > This project was developed for the laboratory session in the Electronics in Service to Society Lab for the academic year 2023-24, as part of the coursework requirement.

 ## Overview
 Welcome to the repository for ***SignScribe***, a project dedicated to breaking down communication barriers for the deaf and hard-of-hearing community.
 This project leverages the Raspberry Pi 4B and a USB camera to develop a real-time Sign Language Interpreter. ***SignScribe*** utilizes a pose-based deep learning model designed to recognize 10 Indian Sign Language (ISL) gestures through the Mediapipe framework for pose estimation.
-Tested in real-time, the model demonstrates promising effectiveness in identifying dynamic signs.
+Tested in real-time, the model demonstrates promising effectiveness in identifying continuous signs.

 ## Objectives
 Our primary objective is to create a device that translates sign language gestures into text and speech, promoting inclusivity and accessibility.
 This project aligns with the United Nations Sustainable Development Goals (SDGs), specifically targeting SDG 4 (Quality Education) and SDG 10 (Reduced Inequalities).